RaySandhu/BlackJackTrainer/README.md

 Future features to implement

 1. Chip system
+2. Pair splitting - plan with multiplayer - transition to React?
+3. Double downs
-2. Simple mouse control for hit, pass, and bet sizing
+4. Simple mouse control for hit, pass, and bet sizing
-3. Card counter
+5. Card counter
    a.
 Deck shuffling should support that
-4. Multiplayer
+6. Multiplayer